All Products

 CELEBORN_VERSION=0.5.2 # The Celeborn version.

-IMAGE_REPOSITORY=<IMAGE-REPOSITORY> # The image name, such as apache/celeborn.
+IMAGE_REPOSITORY=<IMAGE-REPOSITORY> # The image name, for example, apache/celeborn.

-# Download the distribution package.
+# Download the release package.

 wget https://downloads.apache.org/celeborn/celeborn-${CELEBORN_VERSION}/apache-celeborn-${CELEBORN_VERSION}-bin.tgz